To calculate your expected UCAS points, please use the UCAS Tariff calculator.

 On successful completion of the Education Foundation Year pathway you will need to pass an interview process and obtain a DBS and fitness to teach check in order to progress on to the undergraduate programme.

-Physical and mental fitness to teach and a satisfactory Disclosure and Barring Service (DBS) check are required.
+Physical and mental fitness to teach and an enhanced Disclosure and Barring Service (DBS) check are required.

 The Department for Education has announced that applicants for initial teacher training (ITT) courses from April 2020 will no longer need to take Skills Tests in numeracy and English.
 The responsibility for assuring trainee teachers have met an appropriate level of skill in these important areas has been passed to the ITT provider.